miniBill/minibill.github.io/_posts/2019-11-23-advanced-elm-modular-arithmetic.md

 As with `elm-codec`, rather than explaining how the current code works I'll reimplement (parts of) it from scratch to emphasize the design process.

-A word of caution: this is mostly an excuse to play with complex types, the code is not optimized, the API is insane and the idea is bad.
+A word of caution: this is mostly an excuse to play with complex types, the code is not optimized, the API uses insane types and the idea is bad.
 It's still interesting though.

 ### Notation ###
 `[a, b]` = `[a, a+1, a+2, ..., b]`.